-Jess is an Editor for The Spruce Eats, where she oversees a team of recipe developers and food writers in creating delicious recipes and helpful cooking guides.
+Jess was a Food Editor for The Spruce Eats, where she oversaw a team of recipe developers and food writers in creating delicious recipes and helpful cooking guides.
 She's a seasoned content strategist with experience in social media management, branded content, and also hosts The Spruce Eats' weekly Instagram Live videos and "One Thing" video series.

-She's also a contributing writer for The Spruce Eats, a role in which she spearheads the writing of articles on hundreds of staple ingredients from around the world, providing tips on how to cook with them at home.
+She was also a contributing writer for The Spruce Eats, a role in which she spearheaded the writing of articles on hundreds of staple ingredients from around the world, providing tips on how to cook with them at home.

 - 10 years writing and editing food and beverage content

 - Experienced test kitchen director and food stylist

 - Travel expert specializing in far-flung destinations (she once butchered and pit-barbecued wild boar in a Taiwanese jungle with a native tribe)